schroedingerskatze42/project/README.md

 ## Create test data and run
 Test data is currently added to this repository.
 Under `databases`, subsets of the colorferet database as well as the facescrub database can be found there.

-To recreate the test data from its `originals`, assert availability of ImageMagick in Version 7 and locate the script `create_test_images.sh` within the database folder.
+To recreate the test data from its `originals`, assert availability of ImageMagick in minimal Version 6 and locate the script `create_test_images.sh` within the database folder.
 The script will produce test data on bases of the folder `original`.

 ##### e.g.
 ```bash